elephantrobotics/MarsCat-docs-en/page/7-Notes-on-use.md

 - When MarsCat or the charging station is soiled with small particles and dust, gently wipe them off with a dry, soft cloth.
 - Do not use any volatile agent, such as alcohol or paint thinner, to avoid damaging the surface.
-- If residues of dust or fifingerprints are found on MarsCat’s camera or sensor covers, do not touch them with bare hands.
+- If residues of dust or fifingerprints are found on MarsCat's camera or sensor covers, do not touch them with bare hands.
 Instead, blow them off with a commercially available blower or wipe them off with a soft cloth.

 7.1.4Moisture condensation